Geotab’s New AI Dash Cam Slashes Risky Driving Behaviors by Up to 95% with In Cab Verbal Alerts

 About Geotab

-Geotab is a global leader in connected vehicle and asset solutions, with headquarters in Oakville, Ontario and Atlanta, Georgia.
-Our mission is to make the world safer, more efficient, and sustainable.
-We leverage advanced data analytics and AI to transform fleet performance and operations, reducing cost and driving efficiency.
-Backed by top data scientists and engineers, we serve over 55,000 global customers, processing 100 billion data points daily from more than 5 million vehicle subscriptions.
-Geotab is trusted by Fortune 500 organizations, mid-sized fleets, and the largest public sector fleets in the world, including the US Federal government.
-Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorizations.
-Our open platform, ecosystem of outstanding partners, and Geotab Marketplace® deliver hundreds of fleet-ready third-party solutions.
-This year, we're celebrating 25 years of innovation.
-Learn more at www.geotab.com and follow us on LinkedIn or visit Geotab News and Views.
+Geotab is a global leader in connected vehicle and asset solutions, helping fleets boost their efficiency and management.
+We use advanced data analytics and AI to transform fleet performance, safety, and sustainability, reducing costs and driving efficiency.
+Supported by top data scientists and engineers, we serve over 55,000 customers worldwide, processing 80 billion data points daily from more than 4.7 million vehicle subscriptions.
+Geotab is trusted by Fortune 500 companies, mid-sized fleets, and the biggest public sector fleets globally, including the US Federal Government.
+Committed to data security and privacy, we hold FIPS 140-3 and FedRAMP authorisations.
+Our open platform, network of excellent partners, and Marketplace deliver hundreds of ready-to-go third-party solutions for fleets.
+This year, we are celebrating 25 years of innovation.
+Find out more at www.geotab.com/au, and follow us on LinkedIn.